 Headway promotes understanding of all aspects of brain injury and provides information, support and services to survivors, their families and carers.
 In addition, Headway campaigns to reduce the incidence of brain injury.

 Their services include helping brain injury survivors come to terms with their new circumstances, re-integrate into family and community life, and maximise their opportunities and choices; practical and emotional support for families and carers; local support services through their UK network; and providing practical rehabilitation.

 The Child Brain Injury Trust is a charity that supports children, young people, their families and professionals and helps them come to terms with what has happened and how to deal with the uncertainty that the future may hold.

-Their services include regional child and family support co-ordinators, providing children, young people and families with the support that they need in order to live their lives to the full, within their local community; a helpline providing support for anyone affected by childhood acquired brain injury; legal support services, including assistance in pursuing a claim for welfare benefits; and information on grants and financial assistance.
+Their services include providing regional child and family support co-ordinators, offering local support to children, young people and families so that they can live their lives to the fullest, a helpline that aims to help anyone affected by childhood acquired brain injury; legal support services when dealing with disputes and trying to be accepted for grants and financial assistance, including aiding in pursuing a claim for welfare benefits.

 Moore Barlow are involved in fundraising events to raise funds and awareness to support children who have suffered from a brain injury.

 The Limbless Association provides information and support to the limb-loss community.
 They aim to support people of all ages and backgrounds through a variety of existing programmes and services.